 The RangeMaster™ Control System (RMCS) debuts as the industry's first wireless, full-range control system.

 The fully interchangeable SafeZone™ shooting stall is unveiled.

 The new Live Fire Screen allows users to shoot live weapons during a simulation scenario.

 The XWT GEN4 wireless target carrier is unveiled.
 New lithium ion battery provides 50% increase in battery capacity and faster, more reliable charging.

-XWT ProImage goes to market, projecting digital videos and images for upload onto white paper or cardboard targets.
+XWT ProImage goes to market, projecting uploaded digital videos and images onto white paper or cardboard targets.